-We consent to the reference to our firm under the caption "Experts" in this $\ensuremath{\mathsf{Form}}$ $S\mathchar'-3$ Registration Statement of Boston Properties, Inc. and to the incorporation by reference therein of our reports indicated below with respect to the financial statements indicated below of Boston Properties, Inc.
+Very truly yours, /s/ Goodwin, Procter & Hoar LLP Goodwin, Procter & Hoar LLP We consent to the reference to our firm under the caption "Experts" in this Form S-3 Registration Statement of Boston Properties, Inc. and to the incorporation by reference therein of our reports indicated below with respect to the financial statements indicated below of Boston Properties, Inc.

-Financial Statements Date of Report of Independent Accountants Financial statements of Boston Properties, Inc. as of December 31, 1998 and 1997 for the year ended December 31, 1998 and for the period from June 23, 1997 to December 31, 1997, and of The Boston Properties Predecessor Group for the year ended December 31, 1996, and for the period from January 1, 1997 to June 22, 1997.
-January 24, 1999, except for Note 16 as to which the date is February 10, 1999.
+Financial Statements Date of Independent Accountant's Report Financial statements of Boston Properties, Inc. as of December 31, 1998 and 1997 and for the year ended December 31, 1998 and for the period from June 23, 1997 to December 31, 1997, and of The Boston Properties Predecessor Group for the year ended December 31, 1996, and for the period from January 1, 1997 to June 22, 1997 January 24, 1999 except for Note 16 as to which the date is February 10, 1999.
 Financial statement schedule of Boston Properties, Inc. as of December 31, 1998.
-January 24, 1999 Statement of revenue over certain operating expenses of Reservoir Place for the year ended December 31, 1997 December 18, 1998 Statement of revenue over certain operating expenses of University Place for the year ended September 30, 1997 December 11, 1998
+January 24, 1999 Statement of revenue over certain operating expenses of University Place for the year ended September 30, 1997 December 11, 1998 Statement of revenue over certain operating expenses of Reservoir Place for the year ended December 31, 1997 December 18, 1998